LessonUp Academy

 Wil je met dit lesplan aan de slag?
 Klik op de knop hieronder om een eigen kopie te maken in 'Mijn Lessen'.
 Vervolgens kun je de lessen aanpassen naar jouw wensen.

-What you’ll learn: How to provide explanations and where to include them in your lesson.
+What you’ll learn: how to add notes, descriptions, and attachments to your lesson.

 Duration: 10 minutes